Betty Ong

-Personal life
+Life and career

 Betty Ann Ong was born on February 5, 1956, in San Francisco.
-She was of Kaiping descent, a branch of Sze Yup Cantonese (Taishanese), and had two sisters, one of whom was named Cathie, and a brother named Harry.
+She was of Kaiping descent, a branch of Sze Yup Cantonese, and had two sisters, Cathie and Gloria, and a brother named Harry.
+She attended George Washington High School, graduating in 1974.
 Among her hobbies as an adult was collecting Beanie Babies.

 Betty was once approached for work in modeling, but her mother disapproved of that career choice, so instead Ong would work at her parents' beef jerky factory.
 According to an account related by her sister Cathie Ong-Herrera in New York Post, an armed robbery at the factory illustrated Ong's steady nerves in a crisis situation.
 As Cathie described it, "Betty was out in front and had a gun held to her head.
 My mom said she never panicked.
 All she said was, 'Dad, we’re being robbed.'"
 The robbers were given the money they demanded and Cathie said of her sister, "She was never shook up."

+In the early 1980s, she joined Pacific Southwest Airlines and worked within the airline's baggage claim department.
+Afterwards, she worked as a ticket agent with Delta Air Lines.
+In 1987, she became a flight attendant with American Airlines.

 In 1987, Betty was driving south on U.S. Highway 101 in San Francisco when she witnessed a car roll over twice after it was hit by a speeding pickup truck.
 Betty ran to the car and saw that its occupant was Jo Ellen Chew, a woman she met a month prior at a bowling alley, who later described the "courage, kindness, [and] compassion" exhibited by Ong, saying, "Most people would just pass by.
 But to stop and run up to me?
 A miracle!"

 Ong was engaged to Robert Landrum.

-Flight 11 and death
+At the time of her death, Ong lived in Andover, Massachusetts.

+Death

 On September 11, 2001, Ong assigned herself to Flight 11, so she could return to Los Angeles and go on vacation to Hawaii with her sister.
-During the hijacking, she used a telephone card to call American Airlines' operations/Raleigh reservations center, from the plane's rear galley; identified herself and alerted the supervisor that the aircraft had been hijacked.
+During the hijacking, she used a telephone card to call American Airlines' operations/Cary, NC reservations center, from the plane's rear galley; identified herself and alerted the supervisor that the aircraft had been hijacked.
 Along with fellow flight attendant Madeline Amy Sweeney, she relayed a report of the seat numbers of three hijackers.
-During her Airfone call, she reported that none of the crew could contact the cockpit nor open its door; that passenger Daniel M. Lewin, and two flight attendants, Karen Martin and Bobbi Arestegui, had been stabbed; and that she thought someone had sprayed Mace in the business class cabin.
-At the time of her death, Ong lived in Andover, Massachusetts.
+During her Airfone call, she reported that none of the crew could contact the cockpit or open its door; that passenger Daniel Lewin, and two flight attendants, Karen Martin and Barbara “Bobbi” Arestegui, had been stabbed; and that she thought someone had sprayed Mace in the business class cabin.

 Phone call

-Transcript of the 8-minute 26-second conversation between Ong, American Airlines' operations/Raleigh reservations, Nydia Gonzalez (Operations Specialist on duty on September 11) and American Airlines' emergency line, beginning with Ong in mid-sentence, her voice audible only during its first four minutes:
+Transcript of the last 8-minute 26-second conversation between Ong, American Airlines' operations/Raleigh reservations, Nydia Gonzalez (Operations Specialist on duty on September 11) and American Airlines' emergency line, beginning with Ong in mid-sentence, her voice audible only during its first four minutes: